Nemesio Oseguera Cervantes: Kingpin Act designation

 On 8 April 2015, the United States Department of the Treasury's Office of Foreign Assets Control (OFAC) sanctioned El Mencho under the Foreign Narcotics Kingpin Designation Act ("Kingpin Act") for his involvement in international drug-smuggling operations.
 The sanction was joint investigation conducted by the Treasury and the DEA office in Los Angeles as part of a larger effort with their Mexican counterparts to sanction drug trafficking groups in Mexico.
 The sanction extended to the CJNG, his brother-in-law Abigael González Valencia, and Los Cuinis.
 As part of the sanction, all the U.S.-based assets and/or assets in control of U.S. individuals on behalf of El Mencho, González Valencia, the CJNG, and Los Cuinis, were frozen in the United States.
 In addition, the act prohibited U.S. citizens from engaging in business activities with them.

 On 17 September 2015, the OFAC sanctioned five businesses in Jalisco for financially supporting the CJNG and El Mencho's operations.
 This sanction was a result of another investigation done by the Treasury and the DEA office in Los Angeles.
 As before, all of the U.S.-based assets of these businesses were frozen, and U.S. citizens were prohibited from doing business with them.
 The businesses were a sushi restaurant in Puerto Vallarta and Guadalajara, a tequila company in Guadalajara, a rental cabin business in Tapalpa, and an advertising firm and agricultural company, both in Guadalajara.
 According to the report, the diversity of these businesses showed that the CJNG was successful at penetrating the economy.

 On 27 October 2016, the OFAC sanctioned nine more individuals for providing material and financial assistance to El Mencho and González Valencia and their respective groups, the CJNG and Los Cuinis.
 This sanction was also result of another investigation done by the Treasury and the DEA office in Los Angeles.
 This sanction was an attempt by the U.S. government to disrupt the inner circle of complicit family members within the CJNG and Los Cuinis and affect their finances in Mexico's domestic economy.
 The individuals sanctioned were El Mencho's brother Antonio; his son-in-law Julio Alberto Castillo Rodríguez; five of González Valencia's siblings: Arnulfo, Édgar Edén, Elvis, Marisa Ivette, and Noemí; businessman Fabián Felipe Vera López; and attorney María Teresa Quintana Navarro.
 All their U.S.-based assets were frozen, and once again U.S. citizens were prohibited from doing business with them.

+Global terrorist designation

+During the second presidency of Donald Trump, El Mencho was sanctioned and formally classified as a Specially Designated Global Terrorist (SDG) in response to the severity of his activities related to the fentanyl crisis and extreme violence in Mexico.
+This action follows the recent designation of the CJNG as a Foreign Terrorist Organization (FTO) and SDG.